robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Different sections are recognized by their header row.
-The recommended header format is `*** Settings ***`, but the header is case-insensitive, surrounding spaces are optional, and the number of asterisk characters can vary as long as there is one asterisk in the beginning.
-In addition to using the plural format, also singular variants like `Setting` and `Test Case` are accepted.
-In other words, also `*setting` would be recognized as a section header.
+The recommended header format is `*** Settings ***`, but the header is case-insensitive, surrounding spaces are optional, and the number of asterisk characters can vary as long as there is at least one asterisk in the beginning.
+For example, also `*settings` would be recognized as a section header.

+Robot Framework also supports the singular form with headers like `*** Setting ***,` but that support is deprecated.
+There are no visible deprecation warnings yet, but warnings will emitted in the future and singular headers will eventually not be supported at all.

 The header row can contain also other data than the actual section header.
 The extra data must be separated from the section header using the data